-Since our method is contact free, it has significant advantages over contact modalities like ECG, PPG, nasal temperature probe, and breathing monitor belt in terms of comfort.
-With the use of a simple tracking algorithm, our method has overcome the drawback of active noncontact modalities, like the radar vital signs monitor, whose output gets corrupted by motion artifacts.
-But, our tracking algorithm cannot deal with situations wherein the ROI fails to remain in the field of respiratory airflow, which occur when the subject rotates his/her head towards or away from the camera (Figure 19) or the source of airflow (either the nose or the mouth) changes.
-The first problem may be addressed by developing an advanced nasal-mandible tracking algorithm (Figure 20) along with further research on detecting the respiratory airflow signal in frontal views.
-The second problem can be addressed by using two ROIs, one each for nasal and mandible airflow (Figure 21).
+Since our method is contact-free, it has significant advantages over contact modalities like ECG, photoplethysmography, nasal temperature probe, and breathing monitor belt in terms of comfort.
+With the use of a simple tracking algorithm, our method has overcome the drawback of active non-contact modalities, like the Radar Vital Signs Monitor, whose output gets corrupted by motion artifacts.
+But, our tracking algorithm cannot deal with situations wherein the ROI fails to remain in the field of respiratory airflow, which occur when:

+- 1. The subject rotates his/her head towards or away from the camera (Figure 19). - 2.
+The source of airflow (either the nose or the mouth) changes.